aatmunbaxi/site/content/comp/dyn_custom_palette_access_technicolor.md

 ## Conclusion {#conclusion}

 I believe `technicolor` to be a natural abstraction and fair compromise of functionality and usability.
-Hopefully this article is convincing for those that wish to ~~waste time with emacs~~ _manipulate the UX of their lisp environment_.
+Hopefully this article is convincing for those that wish to ~~waste time with emacs~~ _manipulate the graphical aspects of their lisp environment_.
+More information regarding the package can be found on its github page and the docstrings of function and variables therein.

 [^fn:1]: Or even reloading a DOOM theme with `consult-theme`, see [here](https://discourse.doomemacs.org/t/consult-theme-does-not-reload-doom-themes-color-when-setting-already-loaded-theme/4669).
+[^fn:2]: Though not as catastrophically, the value in the face customization would become `unspecified`.
+[^fn:3]: The intention is that the mappings will make sense, like `(magenta . magenta-cooler)`, but no limits are placed; one could add `(foreground . background)`